 Aquaria KLCC is open daily from 10 a.m to 8 p.m.
 Tickets cost only US$ 11.45 (RM 47) for adults and US$ 9 (RM 37) for children if you book on Klook.

-Due to its central location, Bukit Bintang is the best place to base yourself during your stay in Kuala Lumpur.
+Due to its central location, Bukit Bintang is the best place to base yourself if you’re spending 2 days in Kuala Lumpur.
 Although there are mainly luxury hotels, mid-range and budget options are also available.

 Bukit Bintang is Kuala Lumpur’s shopping district and has a wide range of high-end shopping malls such as Pavilion and Fahrenheit 88 with a mix of more affordable ones like LOT 10, Low Yat, Sungei Wang Plaza and Berjaya Times Square.
-These are the best places to go in KL for shopping on any budget!
+These are definitely the best places to go for shopping in KL on any budget!

-KL Travel Tip: LOT 10 has a large basement area with street-style food where you can have lunch for very cheap and the Berjaya Time Square even has an indoor theme park!
+KL Travel Tip: LOT 10 has a large basement area with delicious street food where you can have lunch for very cheap and the Berjaya Times Square even has an indoor theme park!

 JALAN ALOR NIGHT MARKET